kyotohamakko/CytoLove/README.md

 ![image text](https://github.com/kyotohamakko/CytoLove/blob/main/images/CytoLove.png "Flow of CytoLove")

 The codes for the method called **CytoLove**, which was published in our paper [**Machine learning-guided reconstruction of cytoskeleton network from Live-cell AFM Images**](https://www.cell.com/iscience/fulltext/S2589-0042(24)02132-1) accepted by **iscience**.
 The codes is about the method for reconstruction of fiber structure by a connected-particle model from 2D image.
-Except for the application for actin filament in biology, this method can be used to track and reconstruct any line/fiber structers in the 2D image.
+Except for the application for actin filament in biology, this method can be used to track and reconstruct any line/fiber structer in the 2D image.

 If you use the code in your work, please cite: